Mexico's ruling conservatives pump up attacks on rival

 “We’re going to show that Enrique Pena Nieto’s campaign, based on the idea that he honors his pledges, is completely false, because the only thing that’s absolutely certain is that Pena Nieto is lying,” Gil told Mexican radio.

-Pena Nieto supporters at the Oaxaca rally were unfazed by the latest offensive against the PRI hopeful.
+As Pena Nieto’s team prepared to stage a rally in the center of the southern city of Oaxaca o n W ednesday, supporters were unfazed by the latest offensive against the PRI hopeful.

 Calderon is barred by law from seeking a second term.